Ikaay1/lendsqr/README.md

 #### 1. The Design/Planning stage

 Ideally, I needed to divided the components in such a way that one component only has a single functionality.
-I also needed to account for component re-usability Eg. components for displaying error messages or app loading state.
+I also needed to account for component re-usability Eg. components for displaying Navbar or app loading state.
-Since the app is thought to be a basic one, I had two(2) top level components in mind for the UI design:
+Since the app is thought to be a basic one, I had two(3) top level components in mind for the UI design:

-- Sidebar component: a view showing the navigation links.
+- Login component: a view showing the login page.
-- Main component: a view showing the implemented pie charts and line graph, the data gotten from the API.
+- Users component: a view displaying the users data gotten from the API.
+- User component: a view displaying a specific user data, gotten from the API.

 #### 2. Building a static version of the app